 Red River Gorge features diverse biology, home to several endangered and rare species such as the Canada lily, Canadian yew, elderberry, Lucy Braun’s white snakeroot, mountain maple, purple-fringed orchid, and white-haired goldenrod.
 There are also 100 species of birds, including 18 species of warblers, and several species of endangered bats that use the cliff line as feeding routes.

-There are countless miles of official, blazed trails at Red River Gorge, marked and maintained by the Forest Service that connect trailheads to arches, rock climbing routes, and waterfalls.
+There are countless miles of official, blazed trails at Red River Gorge, marked and maintained by the Forest Service that connects trailheads to arches, rock climbing routes, and waterfalls.
 There are also countless miles of unofficial trails.
 A detailed trail guide is not provided for this article as basic trail information is provided below within the gallery.

 - From the Mountain Parkway at Slade, follow KY Route 11/15 north for 1½-miles.
 Turn right onto KY Route 77 north.
 The Geological Area starts upon passing the single-lane Nada Tunnel.